 Zinc Aids In Absorption Of Nutrients

-Zinc has roles in digestion and absorption of protein and carbohydrates, another health benefit of zinc.
+Digestion and absorption of protein and carbohydrates, are other benefits of zinc.
 Because of its involvement in digestion and absorption of nutrients, zinc plays a part in energy production in the body.
 Zinc deficiency can lead to low energy and chronic fatigue.
 Increasing zinc intake can, therefore, reduce fatigue and boost energy production.
 What happens too often in senior citizens is a sub-clinical deficiency of zinc, followed by a domino effect of health problems, including poor appetite and lowered absorption of nutrients, which compounds all of their health problems.
 A downward spiral begins and can only be interrupted by foods and supplements with zinc.

 Zinc Boosts Sperm Count

-Zinc plays an important role in the production and maturity of sperms.
+Another important role for zinc is the production and maturity of sperms.
 It follows that deficiency or low zinc levels can lead to low sperm count and low sperm quality.
 This problem can be remedied by increasing zinc intake of high zinc rich foods.
 In a study conducted in the Netherlands, when men with low sperm count took a supplement of zinc sulfate together with folic acid, their sperm count increased significantly.
 (2)

 Reduce Risk Of Age-Related Diseases with Zinc